zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 **2. Who is behind ZoneMaster?**
-ZoneMaster is a joint project between the Swedish and French ccTLD's and their similar respective delegation checking tools DNSCheck (http://dnscheck.iis.se) and ZoneCheck (http://zonecheck.fr).
+ZoneMaster is a joint project between the Swedish and French ccTLD's and their similar respective delegation checking tools [DNSCheck](http://dnscheck.iis.se/) and [ZoneCheck](http://zonecheck.fr/).
 ZoneMaster has the ambition to incorporate all the good parts from both these tools and at the same time outperform them in speed and resource use.

 **3. Why a new tool instead of modifying existing ones?**
 The first part of the ZoneMaster project involved a thourough investigation of the tools we had.
 During this we asked ourselves what the pros and cons would be to either improve or redesign one of the existing tools versus building one from